 But the actual success is staying consistent and persistent in the game, building your brand on social media platforms, different sources, elsewhere.
 Only then can you start to see results with your efforts.

-Try to stay focused while working and stay confident.
+Try to stay concentrated while performing and stay confident.